Air strike in Sana'a, Yemen. Ibrahem Qasim/Flickr

 It is likely that the MPs who spoke in defence of Saudi Arabia’s importance as an ally would want to distance themselves from that position.
 But the shameful reality is that parliament’s refusal to suspend its support for Riyadh gives exactly that message.
 And in doing so it shines an uncomfortable light on an assumption that lies at the heart of the UK’s current approach to security - that the security of people in this country is a supreme imperative, to which the needs of others can be legitimately subordinated.

-In May this year, the Ammerdown Group published a discussion paper, Rethinking Security, which offered a critique of the UK’s current approach to security.
+In May 2016, the Ammerdown Group published a discussion paper, Rethinking Security, which offered a critique of the UK’s current approach to security.
 It pointed out that the problem with UK security lies in the dominant narrative about what security means, whom it should benefit, and how it should be achieved.
 It argued that this narrative privileges UK national security over the security of people elsewhere, rather than recognising security as a common right; that it aims to advance ‘national interests’ defined by the political establishment, including corporate business interests and UK ‘world power’ status, and so dissociates the practice of security from the needs of people in their communities, and that it assumes a short-term outlook.

 The parliamentary debate last week is a stark illustration of the pervasive nature of this narrative, and its impact on the critical political decisions of the day.
 Shamefully, it is the people of Yemen who will pay the price for this approach, unless and until we challenge these assumptions and make a compelling case for a new approach to security, that can better meet the needs of all people, whether they live in the Middle East or the UK.